Rob Bailey’s Ball Fitting System

 - Do all of this and stay price-competitive in the marketplace

-Tools required to do this best include a mill drill with digital gauges to accurately cut ovals, and very accurate measuring tools to measure spans to the 1/64thof an inch.
+Tools required to do this best include a mill drill with digital gauges to accurately cut ovals, along with a pivoting jig and very accurate measuring tools to measure spans to the 1/64thof an inch.
+A pivoting jig allows you to move the ball to get exact on the cut line.
+Taking a ball in and out of a clamped jig or vacu Jig does not allow that and is much less accurate and time consuming.

-I would like to elaborate on point “c” above:
+I would like to elaborate on point “3” above:

 *ACCOMMODATING PROPER SPAN AND PITCHES THAT CONFORM TO THE HAND

 One must have a good understanding of how pitches work and the angle that thumbs and fingers go into the ball.
-Let’s start with history; most balls drilled years ago in the early fingertip era had excessive reverse pitch and stretched spans, combined with forward, or at the least, zero pitch in the fingers (forward to back).
+Let’s start with history; most balls drilled years ago in the early fingertip era had excessive reverse pitch and stretched spans, combined with forward, or at the least, zero pitch in the fingers.
 Side pitches were relatively standard.
 Some of this was helpful before finger grips became the norm, helping the ball to stay on the fingers longer.
+Forward pitch is defined as the bottom of the hole going to the center of the grip, and reverse is away from center.

 The system I employ looks closer at the hand (like all good systems) and accommodates inflexibility that may be present in fingers, creating back-pitch (reverse) in most fingers, along with hand condition (dry or moist).
 With grips, back-pitch (reverse) in the fingers is not a deterrent, as fingers easily stay in the ball.
 Side pitches are also a consideration, based on the degree of angle present when a hand lies on a properly fit ball.
 An average angle the fingers form from the centerline of the grip in a properly fit ball is approximately 15 degrees.